NZ climber Lydia Bradey: I was on Everest the day that viral photo was taken

 "What drives us to reach the highest point in the world is the same as what enthuses us to climb to a viewpoint alongside any road — curiosity, passion or even obsession," Bradey wrote.

-"But as a guide, I must always use oxygen as the climb is not about me, it's about keeping my client safe, healthy and hopefully successful.
-To do it we need O2, boot heaters, good radio communication between guides and lots of sherpas carrying lots of oxygen."

-Bradey says, when it comes down to it, it's about money as well.

-Some companies, she says, don't provide enough oxygen to stay safe on the mountain when things go awry.
+Very few people could climb Everest without oxygen, or had tried.
+Some companies, she said, don't provide enough oxygen to stay safe on the mountain when things go awry.

 "This becomes a question of cost and many people decide to save the money.
 The cost of getting a canister of oxygen to the summit can easily run to US$1000 [NZ$1530] and possibly more.
 Each climber would be wise to take three to four litres to use the day before summit day and then a further four litres for summit day."